Are snacks and/or lunch provided?

 Is there any relation of these standards/HCLC Pre-K curriculum to the “common core” standards used in higher grades?

-Our Pre-K design of a highly academic and content rich curriculum combined with embedded cognitive learning approaches articulates very seamlessly with the cross content integration and “real life” application of skills that characterizes the “common core” standards of student achievement in the higher grades.
+Our Pre-K design is highly academic and offers content rich curriculum, combined with embedded cognitive learning approaches.
+The approach articulates very seamlessly with the cross content integration, and “real life” application of skills that characterizes the “common core” standards of student achievement in the higher grades.